Cognigy/Documentation/docs/ai/analyze/odata.md

     | Returns all Inputs records for a specific Cognigy.AI Agent filtered by ProjectId                 | `https://odata-trial.cognigy.ai/v2.2/Inputs/?$filter=projectId eq 'PROJECTID'&apikey=YOURAPIKEY`                                                        |
     | Returns all Inputs records between two dates, for example, 1st Jan 2021 and 1st July 2021        | `https://odata-trial.cognigy.ai/v2.2/Inputs/?$filter=timestamp gt 2021-01-01T00:00:00.000Z and timestamp lt 2021-07-01T00:00:00.000Z&apikey=YOURAPIKEY` |

-## Reference documentation

 For a full reference, refer to the [extensive collection of resources at OData.org](https://www.odata.org/) and the [Oasis OData URL Convention Documentation](http://docs.oasis-open.org/odata/odata/v4.0/odata-v4.0-part2-url-conventions.html).

 ## Data Protection & Analytics

 You control and manage the data available in the OData Endpoint via the agent settings menu.
 See [Data Protection & Analytics](../deploy/endpoints/data-protection-and-analytics.md) for more details:

-- If you disable *Collect Analytics*, no analytics data will be logged or available in OData.
+- If you disable the **Collect Analytics** setting, no analytics data will be logged or available in OData.

-- If you enable *Mask Sensitive Analytics*, the *inputText* and *inputData* fields will be masked.
+- If you enable the **Mask Sensitive Analytics** setting, the `inputText` and `inputData` fields will be masked.

 Furthermore, you can control analytics logging behavior inside a Flow using [Blind Mode](../build/node-reference/analytics/blind-mode.md) nodes that will disable or mask analytics data available in OData according to your node settings.